Blizzard/heroprotocol/README.md

 ## Supported Versions

-heroprotocol supports all Hereos of the Storm replay files that were written with retail and PTR versions of the game.
+heroprotocol supports all Hereos of the Storm replay files that were played with retail and PTR versions of the game.

 ## Requirements

-A working installation of Python 3.x is required.
+* Python 2.7 or 3.x
+  * Note: A future release may remove support for Python 2.7
+* Python Packages:
+  * mpyq 0.2.5+
+  * six 1.14.0+

 ## Installation